AMATEUR RADIO IN SCOUTING

 Case Example: A local radio club announced a young peoples ham class.
-I had 3 Scouts that wanted to attend and I decided to watch.
+I had 3 Scouts who wanted to attend and I decided to watch.
 The class enrollment was around 45 young people.
-It was to go for 5 weeks with 2hrs session.
+It was to go for 5 weeks with 2 hour sessions.
 After 2 weeks the class was down to 10 extremely high achieving young people and fell apart after the third week.
-What went wrong with these 45 motivated kids that wanted to become hams?
+What went wrong with these 45 motivated kids who wanted to become hams?
 The answer is simple....boring!
 You can't teach kids the same way you do adults.
 You must make it fun.
 Not watered down...fun!

-We are extremely fortunate to have Ham Guru and friend of Scouting Gordon West WB6NOA living here in Orange County.
+We are extremely fortunate to have Ham Guru and friend of Scouting, Gordon West, WB6NOA, living here in Orange County.
 He donates himself to teach a Scout Class.
-The 16 hr class conducted in 2 days has almost 95% passing rate with retesting for those who just can absorb all of the material.
+The 16 hr class conducted in 2 days has almost a 95% passing rate with retesting for those who just can't absorb all of the material.
 Many even take the code portion to become Tech +.

 The success starts with pre-study home material.
 The class time is fun, full of demonstrations.
 Gordo demonstrates conductivity by electrifying a pickle.
 He has memory short cuts for every complex section.
-Finally the Volunteer Examiners, while they test the letter of the FCC rules, are sensitive to the fact these are kids.
-Gordo a ScoutElmer awarded ham has introduced over 500 Scout into ham radio in the last 4 years.
+Finally the Volunteer Examiners, while they test the letter of the FCC rules, they are sensitive to the fact these are kids.
+Gordo, a ScoutElmer awarded ham, has introduced over 500 Scouts to ham radio in the last 4 years.

 AWARD YOUR HAM SCOUTS